Frequently Asked Questions

 4. Employees: select Dalhousie Census Be Counted

-Students: select Answer A Survey then Dalhousie Census for Students
+Students: select Answer A Survey then Be Counted Census for Students

-- If you are a student employee, you are encouraged to complete both Censuses.
+- If you are a student employee, you are encouraged to complete only the student Census!

 All Dalhousie staff and faculty are asked to complete the Dalhousie Census to help create an accurate picture of our workplace.
 This is critical to removing barriers to full and active participation in the workplace and promoting inclusion in our diverse community.
 Your information will help us to set equity, diversity, and inclusion goals and measure our progress.
 It will also allow us to create plans and strategies that improve the experiences of Dalhousie faculty, staff and students.